Note to Viewers about Living Wills

 End-of-Life Decisions: Resources

-(Note to Viewers: A good portion of the following resources deals with United States of America.
+(Note to Viewers: A good portion of the following resources deals with the United States of America.
 LPCA has done its best to make the resources universal as possible.)

 End-of-Life Decisions (EWTN Resources)